lwindolf/DevOps-Trouble-Map/README.md

 The client is comprised of only a single binary "dotm_node" that should be shipped by any automation tool you run.

-There is an Debian style init script provided which you can install on Debian as following:
+There is an LSB Debian style init script provided which you can install on Debian as following:

-    cd dotm_node/
-    cp dotm_node.rc /etc/init.d/dotm_node
+    cp dotm_node/dotm_node.rc /etc/init.d/dotm_node
+    chmod a+x /etc/init.d/dotm_node
     update-rc.d dotm_node defaults
+    /etc/init.d/dotm_node start

 Software Stack